szapata-bio/HLA_inference/README.md

 ## What we found in the shared data

 - The shared RDS files store TRA and TRB as **separate per-patient tables**, each named with the patient ID (e.g. `1.CD.3.Blood.bulk`).
-A naive unpacking step overwrites the alpha-chain file with the beta-chain file if both chains share the same output filename — this was identified and corrected by writing chain-specific filenames (`_TRA.tsv` / `_TRB.tsv`), see `scripts/unpack_rosati_rds.R`.
+A naive unpacking step overwrites the alpha-chain file with the beta-chain file if both chains share the same output filename — this was identified and corrected by writing chain-specific filenames (`_TRA.tsv` / `_TRB.tsv`), see `see notebook 03`.
 - HLA genotypes were provided only for the CD and Healthy groups (192 patients total: 98 CD + 94 Healthy).
 The UC ("colitis") group has TCR data but no HLA ground truth.
 - We confirmed the shared TCR data corresponds to the same sequencing runs as the publicly available ENA dataset (PRJEB50045) by cross-referencing patient IDs and verifying clonotype overlap (16–20/20 top clonotypes matched per patient checked).